19hours/sg-statutes/Acts/Stamp Duties Act.md

 [33/99]

-5Section 7 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+5Section 7 to be repealed when section 36 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2 (a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+Sections 2 (a), 36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.

 ### Franking of certain instruments